 At Top Tree, when we say “kratom tea,” we’re talking about crushed kratom leaf steeped in hot water.
 Literally, tea made from kratom tea bags.
 On other vendors’ sites, the term usually refers to products that could be used for kratom tea.

 If you’re looking for ready-to-brew kratom tea products, we recommend checking out pre-made kratom leaf tea bags.
-Searching for “kratom tea bags” will also help clear up the search results.
+Searching for “kratom tea bags” will also help narrow down the search results.

 Regardless of whether you use crushed leaf or powder, what makes this brew unique from other kratom beverages is that the plant material is strained out.
 Even though this takes more time than other popular preparation methods—like mixing kratom and grapefruit juice—tea is a great option for people who have a hard time digesting the raw leaf.